SESMG/SESMG/docs/index.rst

 	ValueError: operands could not be broadcast together with shapes (8784,) (8760,)

-- **Error Cause**: The weather datasatu contains the wrong number of data points for using feedinlib.
+- **Error Cause**: The weather dataset contains the wrong number of data points for using feedinlib.
 - **Debugging**: Make sure that the number of weather data points corresponds to the time steps of the model (At hourly resolution, one year has 8760 time steps).
 When simulating a leap year, it is recommended limiting the time horizon to 8760 hours.